Category Archives: Vacation

 We went Up, Up and Away in My Beautiful Balloon!

-Now those who know me know that I have acrophobia (not to be confused with arachnophobia, which I also happen to be but that’s another topic).
+Now, those who know me know that I have acrophobia (not to be confused with arachnophobia, which I also happen to have, but that’s another topic).
 Yes, ladies and gentlemen, I have a fear of heights.
 Or is it a fear of falling?
 Either way, I tend to get the heebie-jeebies.
-I discovered I wasn’t the only one among us who was set on facing this fear.
-And so face it we did; we rose to the occasion.
-Matter of fact, I was so busy taking photos on my phone, I didn’t have much time to allow that nervousness to take over!
+I discovered I wasn’t the only one among us determined to face this fear.
+And so, face it, we did; we rose to the occasion.
+In fact, I was so busy taking photos on my phone that I didn’t have much time for that nervousness to take over.

-Before take off, once the pilot said to hop in, we (about fifteen total in all) scrambled up inside that basket (with a little assistance from the crew), howbeit somewhat clumsily with one of our legs unable to lower from the ledge of the basket down in our tight space.
+Before takeoff, once the pilot said to hop in, we (about fifteen total in all) scrambled up inside that basket (with a bit of assistance from the crew), albeit somewhat clumsily, with one of our legs unable to lower from the ledge of the basket down in our tight space.
 So much for dignity.

 For your enjoyment, here are a few photos of our adventure.